JamesLowther/JamesLowther.github.io/src/pages/blog/projects/led-matrix-iss-tracker/README.md

 ![Raspberry Pi](./images/raspberry-pi.jpg)

 ## The Spinning Globe
-In order to get this to work I needed to brush up on my linear algebra skills.
-I used this [video](https://www.youtube.com/watch?v=7Q6yvpjvKVg) as a starting point for my own code.
+To get this to work, I needed to brush up on my linear algebra skills.
+I used this [video](https://www.youtube.com/watch?v=7Q6yvpjvKVg) as a starting point for my code.
 It explains how to convert from a spherical coordinate system to a Cartesian coordinate system, initialize a numpy matrix to store the coordinates for the sphere, and how to apply a rotation matrix.
 The video describes how to use this to draw an ASCII Earth with pygame, but I managed to adapt it to work with the RGB matrix.

 ### Generating the nodes
-First, for each latitude (north/south) I iterated over a number of longitudes (east/west) and converted the latitude/longitude pair to to a xyz coordinate.
+First, for each latitude (north/south) I iterated over a number of longitudes (east/west) and converted the latitude/longitude pair to a xyz coordinate.
 These coordinates were then converted to a numpy matrix.
 The `add_nodes()` and `convert_coords()` methods were written to achieve this.

 Converting from spherical to Cartesian coordinates is done using the following equations: